otomato-gh/istio.workshop/slides/istio/grafana.md

 # Monitoring with Istio

-- All request metrics are sent by Mixer to Prometheus and visualized with Grafana dashboards
+- All request metrics are directly exported by the Envoy proxy since Istio 1.5.
+The telemetry component is implemented as a Proxy-wasm plugin.
+Metrics  are exposed to Prometheus and visualized with Grafana dashboards

 .exercise[
 - Browse to `istio-service-dashboard` in Grafana